 Polyarteritis nodosa — Polyarteritis nodosa causes inflammation of medium to small arteries.
 In the skin, the inflammation causes the blood vessels to become thickened so that they can be felt.
 Some people develop skin ulcers (open sores).

 Inflammation in the blood vessels caused by polyarteritis nodosa decreases or blocks blood flow to certain parts of the body.
 This can damage the kidneys, intestines, heart, or nerves in the arms or legs.

 Polyarteritis nodosa is diagnosed with an imaging test like arteriography or by a sample of tissue (a biopsy) from an involved blood vessel.
-(See "Clinical manifestations and diagnosis of polyarteritis nodosa".)
+(See "Clinical manifestations and diagnosis of polyarteritis nodosa in adults".)

 Kawasaki disease — Kawasaki disease is an arteritis of large, medium, and small arteries, particularly the arteries in the heart.
 The disease mainly occurs in young children.
 (See "Kawasaki disease: Clinical features and diagnosis" and "Kawasaki disease: Initial treatment and prognosis".)

 Primary central nervous system vasculitis — Primary central nervous system vasculitis (also called isolated central nervous system vasculitis) affects medium and small arteries in the central nervous system (the brain and spinal cord).
 It tends to occur in middle-aged people.
 Common symptoms include headache, confusion, and stroke.

 Small vessel vasculitis — Several types of vasculitis affect small vessels (eg, very small arteries, arterioles, capillaries, and small veins [venules]).